Not all children get an equal start in life.

 University students from high SES backgrounds are three times more likely to attend, than students from low SES backgrounds.

-Since 2008, the Challenge has raised over $6million which equates to sponsoring close to 10,000 disadvantaged primary school students.
+Since 2008, the Challenge has raised over $6million which equates to sponsoring over 12,000 disadvantaged primary school students.

 The Smith Family Challenge directly funds the Learning for Life programs.
-They support children and young people to participate more fully in their education by providing innovative, evidence-based programs and emotional, practical and financial support throughout their schooling and tertiary education.
+This helps children and young people to participate more fully in their education by providing innovative, evidence-based programs and emotional, practical and financial support throughout their schooling and tertiary education.
+Your support will help to provide children in need with practical items like school books, school bags, a new uniform and the tools and support they need to stay at school and keep up with their peers.

 In 2020 we aim to raise over $1,000,000 and support more than 1,600 students for a year.